smithie-co/pull-request-code-reviewer/README.md

 ## How to Use

-This is a reusable workflow.
+This is a GitHub Action.
 To integrate it into your repository:

     1. Create a workflow file (e.g., `.github/workflows/ai_code_reviewer.yml`) in your repository.
-    2. Define a job that calls this reusable workflow.
-You must provide necessary AWS credentials and the GitHub token as environment variables to this job.
+    2. Define a job that uses this Action as a step.
+You must provide necessary AWS credentials as environment variables and the required inputs to the Action.

 **Example Calling Workflow:**